-A majority of the Committee believes that the Memorandum of Understanding provides a reasonable basis for the fulfillment of Congress's objectives regarding capacity building and sustainable development.
-It establishes a reasonable framework for the development of environmental cooperation projects and sets forth a reasonable range of areas for cooperation.
-However, the Memorandum of Agreement would be improved by the inclusion of specific areas of cooperation.
-While areas of cooperation are included, they are at a general, conceptual level that affords very little guidance on which subjects will receive the parties' focus.
-For example, there is no attempt to address the mahogany trade despite evidence that some of it is being conducted in violation of CITES.
+A majority of the Committee believes that the Environmental Cooperation Agreement between the Governments of Colombia and the United States (ECA) provides a reasonable basis for the fulfillment of Congress's objectives regarding capacity building and sustainable development.
+Moreover, a majority of TEPAC agrees that the ECA it would be improved by the inclusion of specific areas of cooperation.
+While areas of cooperation are included at a general, conceptual level, the ECA afford very little guidance on which subjects will receive the parties' focus.
+For example, the ECA makes no attempt to address the elevated rate of incidental dolphin mortality caused by Colombian fishing vessels engaged in tuna fishing despite evidence that this practice continues to occur in the Eastern Tropical Pacific.
 The majority believes that this issue should be specifically addressed.

-As with other agreements, the majority would strongly prefer that Congress provide a dedicated funding source to ensure that the potential inherent in the Memorandum of Agreement is realized.
-Without a funding source, achievement of the goals of the Memorandum of Agreement is at best ephemeral.
+As with other agreements, the majority would strongly prefer that Congress provide a dedicated funding source to ensure that the potential inherent in the ECA is realized.
+Without a funding source, achievement of the goals of the ECA is at best ephemeral.
 This issue is becoming increasingly significant as more FTAs are executed.
 Each FTA has contained capacity building provisions, but no funds have been set aside.
 Soon, these agreements will be competing with each other for scarce funds.
 A majority believes there is too much competition for funds and too often environmental projects are not afforded appropriate priority.
-A majority of TEPAC believes that this and future FTAs should contain provisions for dedicated funding and technical assistance from governments and international financial institutions as well as funding commitments for public/private sector ventures.
-This is necessary to both ensure adequate funding of projects to be implemented in the short- and medium-term as well as projects to be developed over the long term.
-Also, the majority believes that an agreement with the significance of the Memorandum of Understanding should be an integral part of the FTA rather than a side agreement.
+A majority of TEPAC believes that this and future FTAs should contain provisions for dedicated funding and technical assistance from governments and international financial institutions as well as funding commitments for public/private sector ventures, This is necessary to both ensure adequate funding of projects to be implemented in the short- and medium-term as well as projects to be developed over the long term.
+Also, the majority believes that an agreement with the significance of the ECA should be an integral part of the TPA rather than a side agreement.
 This flaw is magnified by the fact that the side agreement is a draft not yet finalized or signed by the member countries.
-Should the Memorandum of Understanding change to any great degree, the majority's opinion regarding its provisions would need to be reexamined.
+Should the ECA change to any great degree, the majority's opinion regarding its provisions would need to be reexamined.